riceissa/issarice.com/wiki/correspondence-between-beliefs-and-predictions.md

 One strategy is to "go meta" by asking for Alice's prediction for "Alice will believe *X* one minute from now", but I think that's kind of "boring", in the sense that I think it goes against the spirit of my original query.
+We might stipulate that we are not allowed to ask Alice to predict her own future belief states.